-Even if you’re a novice cook, you probably have a handful of recipes to which you return again and again—in this time of shelter-in-place, perhaps even more than once or twice a week.
-Our Test Kitchen Director, Belle English, has had years of experience in the kitchen to develop her own collection of go-to recipes, and it’s full of many of the simple preparations (roast salmon fillets, Ina’s Perfect Roast Chicken, tzatziki, sweet potato oven fries) to which we can all relate.
+Even if you’re a novice cook, you probably have a handful of recipes to which you return again and again.
+Our Test Kitchen Director, Belle English, has had years of experience in the kitchen to develop her own collection of recipe favorites, and it’s full of many of the simple preparations (roast salmon fillets, Ina’s Perfect Roast Chicken, tzatziki, sweet potato oven fries) to which we can all relate.

 This recipe for chili is one Belle commonly makes with friends or family for game day gatherings or a weekend lunch.
 The ingredients list can also be divided neatly in half if she’s cooking for herself with plenty of leftovers remaining to span over several meals—re-imagined as a side for scrambled eggs, a topping for nachos or baked potato skins, or spooned over a bowl of quinoa or crisp greens.